-Course Name: Sport Law and Ethics Course Code: MSM 605 Credit hours: 6 Description
+Course Name: Sport Law and Ethics

 This course is designed to provide an extensive overview of legal principles and ethical issues that apply to the sport industry and that impact the work setting of sport organizations.
 It begins with an introduction to the different fields of law and the broad issues related to sports law.
 The course also covers the role and application of ethics in the decision-making process.